-1. Dana Garrett filed a timely, written Request that provided the requisite contact information, raised issues that form the basis of her Request in timely comments not withdrawn before the RTC was filed, and requested a hearing.
+5. Melisa Wagner filed a timely, written Request that provided the requisite contact information, raised relevant and material issues that form the basis of her Request in timely comments not withdrawn before the RTC was filed, and requested a hearing.

-Ms. Garrett's Request complied with 30 TAC §§ 55.201(c), and (d) because it effectively identified a personal justiciable interest in a written explanation plainly describing why she believes she will be affected by the application in a way not common to the public.
-Ms. Garrett's Request stated she lives in proximity to the proposed facility and raised concerns about the possible adverse effects from the proposed facility and its discharge on water quality within the proposed discharge route, human health and wildlife, which are relevant issues to a decision on the application.
+Ms. Wagner's Request complied with 30 TAC §§ 55.201(c), and (d) because it effectively identified a personal justiciable interest in a written explanation plainly describing why Ms. Wagner believes she will be affected by the application differently than the public.
+Ms. Wagner's Request stated she and her family live in proximity to the proposed facility and raised issues relevant to a decision on the application, such as negative odors and impacts to human health, animal life, and wildlife from the proposed discharge and facility.

-The ED recommends finding that Dana Garrett's Request substantially complied with 30 TAC §§ 55.201(c) and (d).
+The ED recommends finding that Melisa Wagner's Request substantially complied with 30 TAC §§ 55.201(c) and 55.201(d).

-2. Shalaina Walker filed a timely, written Request that provided the requisite contact information, raised issues that form the basis of her Request in timely comments not withdrawn before the RTC was filed, and requested a hearing.
+6. Cynthia Werner filed a timely, written Request that provided the requisite contact information, raised relevant and material issues that form the basis of her Request in timely comments not withdrawn before the RTC was filed, and requested a hearing.

-Ms. Walker's Request complied with 30 TAC §§ 55.201(c), and (d) because it effectively identified a personal justiciable interest in a written explanation plainly describing why she believes she will be affected by the application in a way not common to the public.
-Ms. Walker's Request stated she lives in proximity to the proposed facility and raised concerns about the possible adverse effects from the proposed facility on human health, and foul odors and an increase in pests from the proposed facility, which relevant issues to a decision on the application.
+Ms. Werner's Request complied with 30 TAC §§ 55.201(c), and (d) because it effectively identified a personal justiciable interest in a written explanation plainly describing why Ms. Werner believes she will be affected by the application differently than the public.
+Ms. Werner's Request stated she and her family live in proximity to the proposed facility and raised issues relevant to a decision on the application, such as negative odors and impacts to human health, animal life, and wildlife from the proposed discharge and facility.

-The ED recommends finding that Shalaina Walker's Request substantially complied with 30 TAC §§ 55.201(c) and (d).
+The ED recommends finding that Cynthia Werner's Request substantially complied with 30 TAC §§ 55.201(c) and 55.201(d).